|

 same

-sarcastic question probably crossed your minds as well—and we
+sarcastic question probably crossed your minds as well — and I

 quintessential